Shoki Kitamura: Pro Wrestling Zero1 (2018–present)

-Kitamura is best known for his tenure with Pro Wrestling Zero1.
-He made his debut in the company on the second night of the ZERO1 Dream Series from February 12, 2018, where he fell short to Towa Iwasaki.
-During his time in the company, he chased for various championships promoted by it.
+Kitamura is best known for his work in Pro Wrestling Zero1.
+He made his debut for the promotion on the second night of the ZERO1 Dream Series on February 12, 2018, where he lost to Towa Iwasaki.
+During his tenure, he challenged for several championships promoted by the company.
 At ZERO1 22nd Anniversary on March 5, 2023, he unsuccessfully challenged Masato Tanaka for the Zero1 World Heavyweight Championship.

-Due to Zero1 holding various partnerships with several other promotions, Kitamura worked in multiple cross over events such as the BJW/ZERO1/2AW Big Clash from December 24, 2022, where he teamed up with Tatsuya Hanami and Yuya Aoki in a losing effort against Ayato Yoshida, Daisuke Sekimoto and Masato Tanaka.
+Through Zero1's partnerships with other promotions, Kitamura also appeared in crossover events, including the BJW/ZERO1/2AW Big Clash on December 24, 2022, where he teamed with Tatsuya Hanami and Yuya Aoki in a loss to Ayato Yoshida, Daisuke Sekimoto and Masato Tanaka.

-Kitamura is known for competing in various of the promotion's signature events.
-The one for which he is best known for competing in is the Tenka-Ichi Junior Tournament, competition where he debuted in 2019, edition won by Hub and also involving Fuminori Abe, Hide Kubota, Ikuto Hidaka, Mao, Raicho, Sean Guinness, Tatsuhito Takaiwa and Sugi.
-He scored his best results in 2020 and 2022 when he succeeded in winning both of the editions of the tournament.
-In 2020, he defeated Drew Parker in the first rounds, Hide Kubota in the second rounds, Raicho in the semifinals and El Lindaman in the finals.
-In 2022, Kitamura competed in the block B which he topped with a total of fifteen points after going against Astroman, Leo Isaka, Yoshikazu Yokoyama and Jun Masaoka.
-He moved up to the finals where he defeated Tatsuhito Takaiwa.
+Kitamura has competed in several of the promotion's signature tournaments, most notably the Tenka-Ichi Junior Tournament.
+He debuted in the tournament in 2019, an edition won by Hub and featuring competitors such as Fuminori Abe, Hide Kubota, Ikuto Hidaka, Mao, Raicho, Sean Guinness, Tatsuhito Takaiwa and Sugi.
+He achieved his best results in 2020 and 2022, winning the tournament on both occasions.
+In 2020, he defeated Drew Parker in the first round, Hide Kubota in the second round, Raicho in the semifinals, and El Lindaman in the finals.
+In 2022, Kitamura topped Block B with fifteen points after competing against Astroman, Leo Isaka, Yoshikazu Yokoyama and Jun Masaoka, before defeating Tatsuhito Takaiwa in the finals.

-Another signature event in which he competed is the Furinkazan.
-He made his first appearance at the 2018 edition where he teamed up with Yoshiaki Fujiwara and fell short to Shinjiro Otani and Tatsuhito Takaiwa in the first rounds.
-He scored his next appearance at the 2021 edition where he teamed up with Takafumi and defeated Tsugutaka Sato and Koji Doi in the first rounds but fell short to Tomohiko Hashimoto and Gajo in the semifinals.
-At the 2022 edition he teamed up with Leo Isaka and fell short to the Kubota Brothers (Hide Kubota and Yasu Kubota) in the first rounds.
+Another signature tournament in which he has competed is the Furinkazan.
+He first appeared in the 2018 edition, teaming with Yoshiaki Fujiwara and losing to Shinjiro Otani and Tatsuhito Takaiwa in the first round.
+In the 2021 edition, he teamed with Takafumi, defeating Tsugutaka Sato and Koji Doi in the first round before losing to Tomohiko Hashimoto and Gajo in the semifinals.
+At the 2022 edition, he teamed with Leo Isaka and was eliminated in the first round by the Kubota Brothers (Hide Kubota and Yasu Kubota).

 Pro Wrestling Noah (2018, 2022–present)

-Kitamura began working for Pro Wrestling Noah as a developmental talent shared by Zero1.
-He made his first appearance in the company on the second night of the NOAH Winter Navigation 2018 from December 7, where he teamed up with Sugi and Tatsuhiko Takaiwa in a losing effort against Ratel's (Hayata, Tadasuke and Yo-Hey).
-After a four-year absence, he returned at New Hope 2022 on December 18, where he wrestled Atsushi Kotoge in a time-limit draw.
-He began working in various of the promotion's signature pay-per-views at N Innovation 2022 on December 23, where he defeated Hi69 in singles competition.
+Kitamura began working for Pro Wrestling Noah as a developmental talent shared with Zero1.
+He made his first appearance for the promotion on the second night of NOAH Winter Navigation 2018 on December 7, teaming with Sugi and Tatsuhito Takaiwa in a loss to Ratel's (Hayata, Tadasuke and Yo-Hey).
+After a four-year absence, he returned at New Hope 2022 on December 18, where he wrestled Atsushi Kotoge to a time-limit draw.
+He subsequently appeared at several of the promotion's major events, including N Innovation 2022 on December 23, where he defeated Hi69 in singles competition.